Some men with prostate cancer choose to undergo radical prostatectomy, surgery to remove the prostate gland.

 The prostate is surrounded by nerves and structures that are important to your ability to have normal urinary and sexual function.
 We take extreme care to minimize injury that can lead to side effects, such as incontinence (the inability to hold in urine) and erectile dysfunction.

-The good news is that over the past few decades, technical refinements in radical prostatectomy have dramatically reduced the number of complications with this surgery.
+The good news is that over the past few decades, technical refinements have dramatically reduced the number of complications with this surgery.
 For example, we’ve developed techniques to incorporate the results of imaging tests into our surgical planning, enabling us to avoid injuring important structures, minimize the risk of incontinence, and maximize the chance of maintaining sexual function.

 Although results for individual patients vary, studies have shown that surgeons who regularly perform radical prostatectomies have fewer complications on average than those who do these surgeries less often.
-Our surgeons are among the nation’s most experienced in conducting prostate operations, and we’re continually working to improve the safety and effectiveness of radical prostatectomy through our clinical trials.
+Our surgeons are among the nation’s most experienced in conducting prostate operations, and we’re continually working to improve the safety and effectiveness of procedures through our clinical trials.

 MSK’s Approach to Radical Prostatectomy